 Emergency Psychiatry: Residents spend two months on our Emergency Psychiatry service under the direction of Dr. Marie Tobin.
 Residents provide consultation to the emergency department for managment and recommendations on disposition for psychiatric emergencies.

 Outpatients: Residents are expected to treat three outpatients per week during the PGY-2 year in weekly psychotherapy.
 Patients are referred from The University of Chicago student health service, as well as the outpatient clinics and inpatient units at The University of Chicago and Mercy Hospital.
 Residents have two hours of individual supervision, provided by faculty within the Department and at SCRS, the Student Counseling Resource Center on campus.
-Residents also rotate through the Continuing Care Clinic at the Univerisity of Chicago, which provides ongoing medication management, emergency drop-in services, and a large group experience for many patients with severe and persistent mental illness, serious economic and social problems, and major needs for rehabilitation services.
-This clinic works collaboratively with Thresholds.
+Residents also rotate through the Continuing Care (Psychosis) Clinic at the University of Chicago which provides diagnostic evaluations and ongoing medication management for patients with severe and persistent mental illness.
+Many patients also have serious economic and social problems, and major needs for rehabilitation services.
+This clinic works collaboratively with Thresholds and other community resources to support patients' independence.
+Several research projects are incorporated into the clinic on the nature and treatment of psychotic disorders.

 The PGY-3 year is exclusively an outpatient year.
 Designed to enable residents to function more independently and to follow a large number of patients longitudinally, PGY-3 provides year-long experience in the general psychiatry clinics, several half-day sessions set aside to see psychotherapy patients, and six-month rotations in subspecialty clinics.
 Subspecialty clinics include neuropsychiatry, geriatrics, child psychiatry, addictions, anxiety disorders, personality disorders, refractory affective disorders, and several medical/psychiatric clinics including a transplant clinic and a psycho-oncology clinic .
 Residents provide teaching and supervision for medical students and provide back-up for PGY-1 and PGY-2 residents who take call.